 Veteran's Memorial on campus

-When your schedule is set, notify your Whitworth VA Certifying Official via email six weeks before the beginning of term requesting certification.
+When your schedule is set, notify your Whitworth VA certifying official via e-mail six weeks before the beginning of the term for which you are requesting certification.
 Additionally, if your schedule changes unforseeably or you decide to leave Whitworth, please notify your VA official immediately.
-Note: Only classes that are applicable to your programs of study can be certified by the VA Official.
-All courses that do not apply toward your program of study are taken at the student's own expense.
+Note: Only classes that are applicable to your programs of study can be certified by the VA official.
+All courses that do not apply toward your program of study are taken at your own expense.